 Upcoming Drop-In Advising:

 We thank you in advance for your patience.
-If you are unable to join during drop-in advising, we encourage you to email our office: email@example.com.
+If you cannot join during drop-in advising, we encourage you to email our office at firstname.lastname@example.org or visit the Advising page and request an appointment with an OIE adviser.

 8:30 AM - 11:30 AM ET